sapcc/limes/docs/design/002-public-api.md

 domain admin token, shows that token's domain only.
 Arguments:

 * `service`: Limit query to resources in this service.
 May be given multiple times.
+* `area`: Limit query to resources in services in this area.
+May be given multiple times.
 * `resource`: When combined, with `?service=`, limit query to that resource.

 Returns 200 (OK) on success.
 Result is a JSON document like: